Job Title: Electrical Engineer

 This position requires a Nevada Professional Engineer license, or capable of acquiring in six (6) months after hire.
 Valid driver’s license.

-*Please note this job description is designed to contain a listing of essential activities, duties or responsibilities that are required of the employee to successfully perform this job.
-This list is not meant to be an all-inclusive list as duties, responsibilities and activities may change at any time with or without notice.
+Please note this job description is designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
+Duties, responsibilities and activities may change at any time with or without notice.
 This job description is not intended to create or imply an employment contract; the employee/employer relationship remains at-will.